weierophinney/grumpy-phpunit/mwop-notes.markdown

 Also, expand your definition of `expects()` here -- that it can also accept an integer indicating a specific number of times it should be executed.

+testing traits
+^^^^^^^^^^^^^^

+Cool section. :)

+I'd maybe detail the problem a bit more.

+    Because Traits can be defined once, but used many times, you will not want to necessarily test the functionality defined in traits in every object in which they are consumed.
+At the same time, you _do_ want to test the traits themselves.
+PHPUnit 3.6 and newer offers functionality for mocking traits via the `getObjectForTrait()` method; this will return an object composing the trait, so that you can unit test only the trait itself.